iwataka/autoresume.fish/README.md

 nvim
 # Press Ctrl+Z to bring the Neovim job to background.
 nvim
-# Then the previous executed Neovim job will be brought to foreground.
+# Then the background Neovim job will be resumed.
 ```

 ## License